impactcollective/impact-coach/README.md

 # impact-coach

 ## Description
-An AI driven coach from Impact Suite. built using Python, OpenAI, and Langchain.
+An AI coach from Impact Suite. built using Python, OpenAI, and Langchain.

 ## Installation